 Epee / Foil / Sabre

 Coach Jaime’s career started in 2008, a year after moving from Mexico, under Barb Lynch at Morris Hills.
 He has over 9 years of experience in the sport and is constantly learning more from a variety of international coaches in order to become a better athlete and coach.
 After graduating from MH, Coach Jaime continued his fencing career training under different coaches, including: Slava Danylov, Lisa Campi-Sapery, and Maestro Marcos Lucchetti, to name some.
-Coach Jaime is a competitive athlete in Mexico as well as in the US, and is currently training to obtain a spot on the Mexican National Team.
+Coach Jaime is a competitive athlete, and is currently training for a spot on the National Team.
 He has also been the Randolph HS Epee coach and has helped his students achieve different results, which include County Champions as well as a top 10 in NJ State Championship.
 Jaime is now the assistant coach at PCTI.
 Coach Jaime received his B.A. in Applied Linguistics and Minor in Asian Studies from Montclair State University.
 He not only brings his language expertise to Forte Fencing, but an assortment of fencing knowledge.

 Epee / Foil

 Coach Malecki is the founding coach of Morris Catholic's Fencing team.
 He has coached the team for 9 years.
 Coach Malecki specializes in the instruction of Foil and Epee.
 Before coaching at Morris Catholic, Coach Malecki was a Fencer with West Virginia University's fencing club, started the Seton Hill University Fencing Program, and was a safety marshal for a historical fencing society and achieved an Award of Arms in that group.
 He is a standing member of the US Fencing Association and US Fencing Coach's Association and is training to become a US Fencing Referee.